 13.1 The Casino Operator shall, during the hours of operation of the Casino, at the request of a Casino patron:

-exchange chip purchase vouchers or Chips issued by the Casino for Chips or other Chips, as the case may be, as requested of an equivalent total value;
+exchange chip purchase vouchers (or equivalent) or Chips issued by the Casino for Chips or other Chips, as the case may be, as requested of an equivalent total value;

-redeem Chips or chip purchase vouchers issued by the Casino for cash of an amount equivalent to the value of the Chips or chip purchase vouchers, provided however that the Casino Operator, if requested by the patron, may at its discretion issue for the whole or any part of the amount to be paid in cash, in lieu of cash, a cheque made payable to the patron.
+redeem Chips or chip purchase vouchers (or equivalent) issued by the Casino for cash of an amount equivalent to the value of the Chips or chip purchase vouchers, provided however that the Casino Operator, if requested by the patron, may at its discretion issue for the whole or any part of the amount to be paid in cash, in lieu of cash, a cheque made payable to the patron.

 13.2 Where the Casino Operator has issued a Chip gratuitously or in exchange for less than the value marked on the Chip, rule 13.1 shall apply subject to the terms and conditions (if any) on which the Chip was issued.

-14.0 Value and Non-Value Chips
+14.0 Value, Promotional and Non-Value Chips

 14.1 Where the rules of a game provide for wagers to be made with or represented by Chips, such Chips shall be Value Chips unless those rules permit Non-Value Chips to be used.

+14.2 With the approval of the Casino Operator, Promotional Chips may be used in lieu of Value Chips to place wagers.

-14.2 The following provisions shall apply to Non-Value Chips:
+14.3 The following provisions shall apply to Non-Value Chips:

 the Non-Value Chips in use at a table shall constitute a set, each bearing the same distinguishing emblem or mark to differentiate it from Non-Value Chips of other sets in use at other tables.
 Each set shall be subdivided into various colours;